JAMES HIRAM EARP, M. D.

-Though a physician of high standing and many years’ experience, Doctor Earp since locating in Oklahoma City in 1903 has been primarily concerned with the development of local real estate.
-Many of the fine homes in the northwestern quarter of the city were constructed by Doctor Earp, who lived in that district for several years, but now occupies an ideal suburban home on the south Side, situated on the rural free delivery route No. 8.
-Doctor Earp is also prominent in the democratic party of Oklahoma, and is regarded as one of the strongest influences in this section of the state and a campaigner of notable energies and success.
+Though a physician of high standing and many years’ experience, Doctor Earp moved to Oklahoma City in 1903 and was primarily concerned with the development of local real estate.
+Many of the fine homes in the northwestern quarter of the city were constructed by Doctor Earp, who lived in that district for several years, but he later occupied an ideal suburban home on the south Side, situated on the rural free delivery route No. 8.
+Doctor Earp was also prominent in the democratic party of Oklahoma, and was regarded as one of the strongest influences in this section of the state and a campaigner of notable energies and success.

-James Hiram Earpis a native of Texas, born in Gilmer, Upshur County, November 3, 1863.
-His parents were Buel (this named was probably Ruel M. and Mary H. (Wilson) Earp, the former native of Lawrence County, Alabama, and the latter of Tennessee.
+James Hiram Earp was a native of Texas, born in Gilmer, Upshur County, November 3, 1863.
+His parents were Buel (this named was probably Ruel) M. and Mary H. (Wilson) Earp, the former native of Lawrence County, Alabama, and the latter of Tennessee.

 His father had a prominent military record.
 As a young man he was a soldier in the war with Mexico in 1847, and fourteen years later when the conflict broke out between the North and South, he joined the Confederate army and was fighting the southern cause until the end of the war.
 He was wounded at Chickamauga, but soon recovered and was back on the fighting line.
 At another time he was captured, and spent about three months in an Ohio federal prison.
 The greater part of his service was under General Hood.

 Doctor Earp received his early education in the common schools of Texas, and in 1889 graduated from the Louisville Medical College of Kentucky.
 Some years later he took a post-graduate course in the Policlinic at New Orleans, finishing in 1896.
 For fifteen years, Doctor Earp, carried on a successful practice as a physician in Texas, being located at San Antonio and Corsicana.